Love is everything.

 We can’t ever experience a sacred relationship without being in our spiritual soul truth, and without self-love, or the balance of understanding our emotional selves.

 In these relationships, there is no hiding; we are absolutely ourselves and we accept one another fully and completely.
-There are no judgments, shaming, blaming, projecting, fighting and stinginess; we are able to express ourselves emotionally in an open and healthy manner.
-This is why self-love, emotional intelligence and spirituality are crucial for deep love.
+There are no judgments, shaming, blaming, projecting, fighting and stinginess.
+Of course, sometimes there will be because we are still human – but we will be able to express ourselves emotionally in an open and healthy manner, and then settle the relationship into peace.
+This is why emotional intelligence is crucial for deep love.

 I want to remind us all once again – we will always have some parts of us not in balance; there is no such thing as complete balance as long as we are in human bodies.
 We go through life as students, always seeking, and always learning and growing.
 There is always a way to take things one step deeper and one step further.
 Even when we are walking a path of truth and authenticity, we’ll still experience days of doubt, etcetera.
 We are constant explorers, students and mystics of life and love.

 The point is self-acceptance which refers to the totality of life.
-It is the acceptance of our current moment and current state of being.
-It is the awareness that all changes and flows and is interdependent, and that it is okay to be who we are and where we are in life.
-In this space of acceptance, while it may seem passive like surrender, it is precisely in this where all is born and has the ability to grow and expand, in its needed form.
+The totality of life is the acceptance of our current moment and current state of being.
+Not yesterday, not tomorrow.
+This is why you don’t even need to worry about past lives – because if in your moment right now you do something to heal the self, automatically all other lives, past and future, change also.
+The totality of life is also the awareness that all changes and flows and is interdependent, and that it is okay to be who we are and where we are in life.
+In this space of peaceful acceptance, and while it may seem passive like surrender, it is precisely in this space where all is born and has the ability to grow and expand, in its needed form.
 You have all that you need inside of you to build sacred relationships.

 My answer to this is that you will find within yourself that space where either your partner rises up with you, to respond differently to you, or you will be given the wisdom to know what you can do next.
 Once you tap into your inner truth, into your intuition, and your authenticity, take comfort knowing that you will know how to navigate this situation.